Phil Craig: Leader of South Africa’s Referendum Party

 13:46.22 – Phil Craig

 We’ve recognized devolution isn’t Possible.
-We’ve established that federalism isn’t possible because the da aren’t willing to actually do what it takes which brings us right back to secession which is what we wanted all alone but effectively the middle ground has been taken off the table now and it’s Cape Independence or nothing effectively.
+We’ve established that federalism isn’t possible because the DA aren’t willing to actually do what it takes which brings us right back to secession which is what we wanted all alone but effectively the middle ground has been taken off the table now and it’s Cape Independence or nothing effectively.
 And yeah.
 Guess that’s kind of okay with us too.

-Impacts of National Policy on Cape Independence Efforts
+Implications of National Policies on Cape Independence

 14:03.66 – Brian David Crane